People

 Bio:

-I am a first-year M.S. student in Electrical Engineering at the University of Central Florida, where I previously earned my B.S. in Electrical Engineering in May 2025.
-I am originally from Illinois, and came to UCF as a National Merit Scholar in 2021.
-I was initially drawn to power electronics through a fascination with high-power EV charging systems and the infrastructure that supports electrification.
-My research interests include power converter topology development, control systems for converters, and real-time embedded software.
-I have gained hands-on experience through internships with L3Harris and several local power electronics companies.
-Outside of academics, I enjoy playing pickleball, being involved at my local church, and working on personal embedded software projects.
+Jonah is a first-year M.S. student in Electrical Engineering at the University of Central Florida, where he previously earned my B.S. in Electrical Engineering in May 2025.
+He is originally from Illinois, and came to UCF as a National Merit Scholar in 2021.
+He was initially drawn to power electronics through a fascination with high-power EV charging systems and the infrastructure that supports electrification.
+His research interests include power converter topology development, control systems for converters, and real-time embedded software. he has gained hands-on experience through internships with L3Harris and several local power electronics companies.
+Outside of academics, he enjoys playing pickleball, being involved at the local church, and working on personal embedded software projects.

 Contact: jonah.sprandel@ucf.edu